-ID Button Description 5 PIP PBP Turns picture-in-picture/picture-by-picture (PIP/PBP) on or off.
+ID Button Description 4 BRIGHT Adjusts the amount of light in the image.
+5 PIP PBP Turns picture-in-picture/picture-by-picture (PIP/PBP) on or off.
 6 SIZE Adjusts the PIP/PBP size.
-7 Number Keys Enter a number, such as a channel, value, and so on.
+7 Number keys Enter a number, such as a channel, value, and so on.
 The on-screen display (OSD) indicates if a function is not supported.
 8 HELP Displays the instructions for source connection.
 9 MENU Displays the menus.
-10 Arrow Keys Adjusts a setting up or down to navigate within a menu.
+10 Arrow keys Adjusts a setting up or down to navigate within a menu.
 11 TEST Displays a test pattern.
-12 AUTO Automatically optimizes an image.
+12 AUTO Automatically synchronizes the projector to an input source.
 13 OSD Hides or shows OSD menus.
 14 KEYSTONE H Adjusts the horizontal keystone.
 15 KEYSTONE V Adjusts the vertical keystone.
 16 STANDBY Turns the projector off.
 17 CONTR Adjusts the difference between dark and light.
 18 HOT KEY Selects your preset key quickly.
 19 SWAP Swaps the main and PIP/PBP images.
 20 LAYOUT Adjusts the PIP/PBP layout.
 21 FOCUS Adjusts the focus to improve image clarity as required.
 22 ZOOM Adjusts the zoom to achieve a required image size.
-23 PROJ Changes the IR remote keypad ID.
-To assign an ID, press PROJ + <1 to 9>.
-To return to the universal IR remote ID, press PROJ + 0.
-24 EXIT Returns to the previous level or exits menus if at the top level.
+23 PROJ Changes the IR remote keypad ID. • To assign an ID, press PROJ + <1 to 9>. • To return to the universal IR remote ID, press PROJ + 0.
+24 EXIT Returns to previous level or exit menus if at top level.
 25 ENTER Selects a highlighted menu item, or changes or accepts a value.
 26 INPUT Selects an input for the main or PIP/PBP image.
 27 INFO Displays the projector information.
 28 LENS H Adjusts the position of the image horizontally.
 29 LENS V Adjusts the position of the image vertically.